spuckhafte/breezer.js/README.md

     }
 }
 ```
-Every command is a class, child of the `Command` class.<br>
+In this framework, every command is represented as a class that inherits from the `Command` class.
+Here's a breakdown of the key components:

+1. **Command Class Generic Type (`Command<[]>`):**
-**Generic of class `Command<[]>`:** Defines the *type* of the structure of your cmd.
+   - **Purpose:** This generic type defines the structure of your command.
-    - helps in inferring the types of different fields returned by `this.extract()` *(explained later)*
+   - **Benefit:** It helps with type inference for different fields returned by the `this.extract()` method (which will be explained later).

+2. **`structure` Property:**
-`structure` - defines a structure for your command.
+   - **Purpose:** This property defines the structure of your command.
-Helpful when extracting the fields of you commands.<br>
+   - **Benefit:** It is useful for extracting and validating the fields of your commands.
-This property will be better understood in the next command.
-Here there are no fields for this cmd => no structure.<br>

-*Reason why we define the structure twice is because, `Generic` helps in inferring the type properly and the property `structure` helps in actual conversion of field (say to number) and raising errors in `strict` mode.

-`strict` - set it to true if you want to recieve errors/warnings when:
+   - **Note:** If there are no fields for a command, the `structure` property will be empty.
+Its utility will be clearer in the context of the next command.

+3. **`strict` Property:**
+   - **Purpose:** When set to `true`, this property enables error and warning reporting for several scenarios:
- - user does not follow the defined structure of the cmd
+     - If a user does not follow the defined command structure.
- - a deleted msg listens for certain state(s)
+     - If a deleted message still listens for certain states.
- - an expired msg listens for state(s).
+     - If an expired message listens for certain states.

-This feature should only be turned on during development.
+   - **Recommendation:** This feature should only be enabled during development to catch and address potential issues early.

-`name` - optional: will help in debugging in strict mode<br>
+4. **`name` Property:**
+   - **Purpose:** This optional property helps with debugging, especially when `strict` mode is enabled.

+5. **`execute` Method:**
-`execute` - logics for your command will be defined here.
+   - **Purpose:** This is where you define the logic for what your command should do.

+By structuring your commands with these properties, you ensure that they are well-defined, validated, and easier to debug and maintain.
 **`commands/calc.js`:**
 ```js
 import { Command } from 'breezer.js'